sanjar-notes/reactjs-testing/home/4_resource_itineraries/1_RTL_The_Net_Ninja/4_Structure_of_tests.md

 Each test, fundamentally consists of these phases, in order:
 1. Preparing global store (Redux, for example) and props.
 2. Rendering the component.
-3. Locating elements that need to be tested
+3. Locating elements that need to be tested, by querying w.r.t attributes/content.
 4. Interacting with the elements
 5. Asserting the values of the result